Chapter 13: Hunting Accidents

 Lyra halted in her tracks, her eyes widening as she spotted two injured young men on the ground.
 With cautious steps, she approached them.
 One of the boys had long, unruly silver hair that cascaded around his face, contrasting starkly with his pale complexion.
 He wore a peculiar white kimono that appeared almost ethereal, its fabric tattered at the edges, telling silent tales of his struggle.
 The other boy had a more rugged appearance, featuring short, tousled dark brown hair and a similarly pale complexion.
 He was dressed in a white collared shirt that was stained with dirt and blood, overlaid by a sleek grey-black jacket, and he wore denim blue jeans along with black and white sneakers reminiscent of classic Converse.
 Droplets of crimson marred their clothing and pooled on the grass around them, a grim scene that tugged at Lyra's heart.

-Behind her, Ryan approached swiftly, concern etched on his face as he assessed the situation.
-“Princess, don’t get too close to them,” he cautioned, his tone firm yet protective.
-“I’ll go fetch Kai.”
+Behind her, Ryan approached swiftly, his concern unmistakable as he quickly assessed the awkward situation unfolding before them.
+“Princess, don’t get too close to them,” he cautioned with a tone that was both firm and protective, clearly wanting to shield her from any potential harm.
+“I’ll go fetch Kai right away; he’s the one who can help.”

-Kai glanced over the injured boys, exhaling a heavy sigh as he formulated a plan.
-“Ryan, grab the wolf,” he instructed with a note of command, “while I take care of the unicorn.
-We need to get them to the castle so I can treat their wounds.”
+Kai surveyed the injured boys with urgency, inhaling deeply as he devised a strategic plan.
+“Ryan, grab the wolf,” he instructed firmly.
+“I’ll take care of the unicorn.
+We need to get them to the castle quickly so I can tend to their injuries and help them heal.”

-Ryan nodded resolutely.
-“Right.”
-With care, he lifted the boy with the dark hair, Hanari, while Kai hoisted the silver-haired boy, Lance, onto his shoulders.
-Together, with Lyra trails behind, they made their way back to the castle.
+Ryan nodded resolutely, fully aware of the situation's seriousness.
+“Got it.”
+With gentle care, he lifted the dark-haired boy, Hanari, while Kai maneuvered to place the silver-haired boy, Lance, onto his shoulders.
+Together, and with Lyra closely following, they hurried back to the castle, their hearts pounding with the hope of saving the injured boys.

-Healing proved to be a lengthy process.
-After a full month, Lance finally stirred awake, a soft groan escaping his lips.
-Curious about his surroundings, he began to explore the castle, weaving between corridors, peeking into rooms, and absorbing the stark contrast of his new environment before eventually returning to where Hanari rested.
+Healing became a protracted journey.
+After an entire month, Lance finally awoke, a soft groan escaping his lips.
+Intrigued by his surroundings, he began exploring the castle—navigating its winding corridors, peeking into various rooms, and absorbing the striking differences of his new environment—before eventually returning to where Hanari lay resting.

-Hanari had fared worse, with his recovery stretching out over an arduous three months.
-When he finally regained consciousness, it was to Lance's relentless poking.
-The wolf growled in annoyance, swatting at Lance, but the persistence of the silver-haired boy was undeniable.
-Laughter bubbled within Lyra as she watched the two, finding their playful banter endearing.
-She grew fascinated by Lance, especially as he regaled her with captivating tales of the human realm while allowing her to brush his silken hair.
+Hanari had endured a more arduous recovery, taking a full three months to regain consciousness.
+When he finally stirred, it was due to Lance’s relentless prodding; the wolf growled in annoyance and swatted at him, but the silver-haired boy remained undeterred.
+Lyra watched the playful exchange with amusement, finding their banter utterly charming.
+She became captivated by Lance, especially as he enchanted her with mesmerizing tales of the human realm while she brushed his silky hair.

 Chapter 12 < > Chapter 14